 Now that your cuttings are pot nicely into soil, you can go back to your usual Polka Dot Plant care routine and soon those plants will be big enough to propagate again and you’ll end up with way more Polka Dot Plants than you could ever need…

-Propagate a Polka Dot Plant through division of the mother plant
+How to propagate a Polka Dot Plant through division

 This method of propagation only really works if your Polka Dot Plant is quite bushy, otherwise, they can be left looking a little straggly.
 If you do have a big enough Polka Dot Plant that you don’t mind dividing then this method is great for those who don’t want to wait for new roots and leaves to grow – instead, you get new plants instantly!